Blueprint Travelers

 Hobbiton

-For Lord of the Ring and the Hobbit fans, all of New Zealand was used to create the world of Middle Earth.
+For Lord of the Ring and the Hobbit fans, the landscapes all throughout New Zealand were used to create the world of Middle Earth.
 However, the most iconic and touristy destination to dive into the Middle Earth world is to visit Hobbiton, the set of the Shire.
 This is located on a working farm between Rotorua and Auckland.
-The farm, along with the help of the Lord of the Rings franchise, has continued to maintain the set and build upon it to bring Hobbiton to life for those who visit.
-You can see hobbit homes from the exterior, walk through the interior of one of their homes, get a drink at the Green Dragon Inn and truly feel like you are visiting a hobbit village.
+The farm, along with the help of the Lord of the Rings franchise, has continued to maintain the set and build upon it to bring th Shire to life for those who visit.
+You can see hobbit homes from the exterior, walk through a reconstructed model interior of one of their homes, get a drink at the Green Dragon Inn and truly feel like you are visiting a hobbit village.
 It’s a fun way to see how Peter Jackson, director of the movies, was able to imagine Middle Earth in New Zealand.
+Make sure to purchase your tickets in advance.

-Some of the hobbit homes found on the film set of Hobbiton, used in the Lord of the Rings and Hobbit movies
+Some of the hobbit homes found on the film set of the Shire, used in the Lord of the Rings and Hobbit movies

 The biggest and most important cities of New Zealand are located on the North Island.
 While not the biggest city, Wellington, is the culture and political center of the country.
 It is the capital of the country and has a number of museums that discuss the history of the country and celebrate the different people that make up the country.
 It also has neighborhoods that are emblematic of current culture and vibe, such as the Cuba Street area for a bohemian and artistic neighborhood.
 And for those who are interested in the movie industry that has become so important in New Zealand, you can visit the creative design and production company, Weta Workshop, which was fundamental to bringing the Lord of the Rings and Hobbit to your movie screen along with other iconic movies.

-The view of a bay from the top of a mountain in Wellington
+The view of a bay from the top of a mountain in the North Island - Wellington itinerary

 The view from Mount Victoria Lookout over the harbor of Wellington